cloneofsimo/paint-with-words-sd/README.md

 - [x] Img2ImgPaintWithWords -> Img2Img, but with extra text segmentation map for better control
 - [ ] InpaintPaintwithWords -> inpaint, but with extra text segmentation map for better control
 - [x] Support for other schedulers

+# Achknoldegement
+Thanks for the inpiring gradio interface from [ControlNet](https://github.com/lllyasviel/ControlNet)